AlexerCrafter/Elaxer-Docs/README.md

 - [Privacy Policy](./docs/privacy-policy.md)

 ## 🔍 About
-**Elaxer** is a Discord bot designed to ensure protection and fun on the servers.
+**Elaxer** is a Discord bot designed to ensure protection and entertainment on the servers.

-## 🚀 How to Use
+## 🚀 How to use
 - If you are an administrator using Elaxer in your server, you agree to these documents.
-- If you need to contact us regarding legal matters, please reach out me on discord : `.alexer`.
+- If you need to contact us regarding legal matters, please contact us.

 ## 📬 Contact
 For any questions, please contact us on Discord : `.alexer`.